utkusarioglu/wordpress-react-typescript/Readme.md

 ## Acknowledgements

-This repo uses [create-react-wptheme](https://github.com/devloco/create-react-wptheme) by devloco.
-For wp and react integration.
+This repo uses [create-react-wptheme](https://github.com/devloco/create-react-wptheme) by devloco for wp and react integration.